- Read and understand the guidelines.

 Several union (e.g. Actors Equity Association) contracts allow the submission of work samples for the purpose of fundraising.
 Some contracts require that permission is obtained prior to producing and submitting work samples.
 Companies should contact their union representative with questions, and if necessary, to request permission for the production of work samples.
 Please note that this information does not constitute legal advice.

 b.
 The total number of schools to attend the performances.
+Keep in mind 10 or more schools is required.

 c.
 The total number of students to be reached with performances.